 So in honor of the wonderful Marian I tried to channel my “inner Miss Mustard Seed” and style the desk in her style as well.

 The vintage typewriter has a story to tell that I will tell you another time soon.

 Another project in my big Craft Room Makeover project finished!!

 This was my second time I worked with chalk paint.
 The first project involved a makeover of a maid’s closet.

-You can find my review of Annie Sloan’s Chalk Paint (that were a bit mixed to say the least) here.
+You can find my review of Annie Sloan’s Chalk Paint (my feelings were a bit mixed, to say the least) here.